-(2) Biological products derived from animal besides human

-Heparin, gonadotropin, etc. are manufactured from blood plasma or from various organs of bovine, swine and equine.(3) Protein drug derived from cell line of human or animal origin

-In the case of protein drugs derived from cell line of human or animal origin, a cell line of human or animal is the raw material per se, and the substrate for drug production is a cell bank prepared from cloned cell line (master cell bank or working cell bank).
+(2) Biological products derived from animal besides human Insulin, gonadotropin, etc. are manufactured from blood plasma or from various organs of bovine, swine and equine.(3) Protein drug derived from cell line of human or animal origin or animal origin, a cell line of human or animal is the raw material per se, and the substrate for drug production is a cell bank prepared from cloned cell line (master cell bank or working cell bank).
 Examination at cell bank level is considered enough for viral safety qualification, but it goes without saying that the more appropriate and rational qualification evaluation test of cell bank can be realized when more information is available on the virus of the source animal or on prehistory of driving the cell line, the base of cell bank.

-4.2.
-Qualification evaluation test on human or animal as a source of raw material/substrate for drug production(1) Biological products derived from human
+4.2 Qualification evaluation test on human or animal as a source of raw material/substrate for drug production (1) Biological products derived from human